 Best Winter Running Gear

-While many of us begin to settle into our flannels, Netflix routine, and start sipping on hot cocoa like it’s our job during the colder winter months, there are those special outdoor enthusiasts who keep their work out routine going strong.
-Just because the weather outside has become colder and the clouds begin to drop down luxurious white snowflakes, does not mean that you should pack your gear away and quit running for the year.
+While many of us begin to settle into our flannels, Netflix routine and start sipping on hot cocoa like it’s our job during the colder winter months, there are those special outdoor enthusiasts who keep their work out routine going strong.
+Just because the weather outside has become colder and the clouds begin to drop down beautiful white snowflakes, does not mean that you should pack your gear away and quit running for the year.
 In fact, as long as you invest in the correct type of gear, you will barely even notice that you are running in colder and wetter climates.
-So before you pack up shop to avoid dropping temperatures, remember, you can definitely keep up your running routine.
-You will just want to make sure that you are properly outfitted to hit the trails in style and warmth.
+So before you pack up your gear to avoid dropping temperatures, remember, you can definitely keep up your running routine with the proper equipment.

 When it comes to running, though, in the winter, there are many areas that you need to focus on.
-Everything from your head down to your toes needs to be protected and the following winter running gear will accomplish just that.
-Alternatively, if you are in the market to buy your near and dear runner partner or relative a gift, these are all great options.
+Everything from your head down to your toes needs to be protected from the cold and the following top ten list of the best winter running gear will help you in seeing what you can get to ensure you are warm during your run this winter.
+Alternatively, if you are in the market to buy your runner partner or relative a gift, these are all great options as well.

 - Baleaf Fleece Tights